Friday, December 7, 2007

 All of this strikes me as another depressing case of a severe lack of vision.
 We live in a "use and discard" culture, and outside of the preservation community that attitude extends to buildings and even to trains and railroads themselves.
 The language in some of the newspaper stories reporting on this very issue reflects this, referring to the station as "a relic" and implying that demolition was "inevitable" merely because the building was old and neglected.
 All of this despite many physical examples to the contrary that exist right in our own community.
 The 18th century homes on Benefit Street, Saint Maria's Home on Governor Street, The Masonic Temple, all have fallen to decay and been revived.
 There are many others.
 Think of what a sad place Providence would be without them, something like Hartford.
 These buildings shouldn't be allowed to deteriorate to such dismal states, and they certainly shouldn't be helped to decay by the very people charged with their upkeep.

-y in 1994?
+That is exactly what happened at the Gorham site.
+33 buildings spread over 30 acres, it was seen by some as "impossible" to redevelop, just another white elephant under city care.
+Wasn't the Renaissance underway in 1994?
 Yes, so said the Mayor, and Yet-- The city, or at least a part of it, allowed a salvage company in to remove all of the metal widow frames from every building, exposing the interiors to the elements.
 Had the buildings been buttoned up and kept secure, a mere ten years later the developers would have been lining up to take over the property so they could put fancy signs on the roof and fancy tenants inside.
 In an ironic twist, the Stop and Shop built on the Gorham site is now closed, perhaps the city will fight to preserve that.
 More recently, the Silver Spring Dye Works came down to make way for a Home Depot, complete with fake bricked in round-top windows on its street side veneer.
 Silver Spring was a sad loss, done in both by the distraction over the fight to save Eagle Square and the lack of any sense that an over-heated Boston real estate market would spark a condo explosion in Providence a mere two years later.
 At this point, even if the train station is saved, and it should be, a great opportunity will still have been lost: that of a comprehensively redeveloped site featuring a T stop, a community center and retail shops that serve as a focal point for the community, as unique point of pride, and as a greater source of revenue and profit than any single CVS store will provide.
 It should be acknowledged that many people in the community and in the Pawtucket city government have been working very hard to realize such a plan.
 That fact makes it more than a shame that what we will get, at best, is yet another chain drug store (and parking lot) shoehorned uncomfortably against a Beaux Arts gem from another age.